Cholesterol Fighting Foods: 15 Foods That Lower Bad Cholesterol Based on Research

 New studies reveal that daily intake of Beetroot juice will help improve cardiovascular function in people with elevated cholesterol levels.

-In a study published in the American Journal of Clinical Nutrition, it says that daily consumption of beetroot juice (250ml/day) was associated with a 24% improvement in the outcome measure of the FMD response.
+The American Journal of Clinical Nutrition mentions after their study that daily consumption of beetroot juice (250ml/day) lead to a 24% improvement in FMD response.

 Dietary nitrate from beet also improves vascular and platelet functions in patients with high cholesterol the study reveals .